-One means of securing iSCSI devices from unwanted intrusion is to require that the host, or initiator, be authenticated by the iSCSI device, or target, whenever the host attempts to access data on the target LUN.
+To secure iSCSI devices, require that the ESXi host, or initiator, can authenticate to the iSCSI device, or target, whenever the host attempts to access data on the target LUN.

-The goal of authentication is to prove that the initiator has the right to access a target, a right granted when you configure authentication.
+Authentication ensures that the initiator has the right to access a target.
+You grant this right when you configure authentication on the iSCSI device.

 ESXi does not support Secure Remote Protocol (SRP), or public-key authentication methods for iSCSI.
 You can use Kerberos only with NFS 4.1.

 Ensure uniqueness of CHAP secrets.
-The mutual authentication secret for each host should be different; if possible, the secret should be different for each client authenticating to the server as well.
-This ensures that if a single host is compromised, an attacker cannot create another arbitrary host and authenticate to the storage device.
-With a single shared secret, compromise of one host can allow an attacker to authenticate to the storage device.
+Set up a different mutual authentication secret for each host.
+If possible, set up a different secret for each client that to the ESXi host.
+Unique secrets ensure that an attacker cannot create another arbitrary host and authenticate to the storage device even if one host is compromised.
+With a shared secret, compromise of one host might allow an attacker to authenticate to the storage device.